Riemann Hypothesis and Random Walks: the Zeta case: Introduction

 \section{Introduction}

 There are many generalizations of Riemann's zeta function to other Dirichlet series, which are also believed to satisfy a Riemann Hypothesis.
 A common opinion, based largely on counterexamples, is that the $L$-functions for which the Riemann Hypothesis is true enjoy both an Euler product formula and a functional equation.
 However a direct connection between these properties and the Riemann Hypothesis has not been formulated in a precise manner.
 In \cite{EPF1,EPF2} a concrete proposal making such a connection was presented for Dirichlet $L$-functions, and those based on cusp forms, due to the validity of the Euler product formula to the right of the critical line.
 In contrast to the non-principal case, in this approach the case of principal Dirichlet $L$-functions, of which Riemann zeta is the simplest, turned out to be more delicate, and consequently it was more difficult to state precise results.
-In the present work we address further this special case.
+In the present work we attempt to address further this special case, although as we will explain the results are not as conclusive as for the non-principal case.
+What is new that is presented here is a different way to understand the extent in which the truncated Euler product is a good approximation.
+We then use this to approximate the argument of the zeta function on the critical line.
+We also study 1-point statistics of the Riemann zeros, in contrast to the 2-point correlation functions that are widely studied.